GalvanizeDataScience/spark-install/README.md

 We'll do most of these steps from the command line.
 So, open a terminal and jump in !

 **NOTE**: If you would prefer to jump right into using spark you can use the `spark-install.sh` script provided in this repo which will automatically perform the installation and set any necessary environment variables for you.
-This script will install `spark-2.1.0-bin-hadoop2.7`.
+This script will install `spark-2.2.0-bin-hadoop2.7`.

 ## 1.1.
 Installing Spark+Hadoop on MAC with no prior installation (using brew)

 Be sure you have brew updated before starting: use `brew update` to update brew and brew packages to their last version.

 1\.
-Use `brew install hadoop` to install Hadoop (version 2.7.3 as of Jan 2017)
+Use `brew install hadoop` to install Hadoop (version 2.8.0 as of July 2017)

 2\.
 Check the hadoop installation directory by using the command: